ChunMinChang/blog/_posts/2017-12-23-audio-debugging-kit.md

 mathjax: true
 comments: true
 ---
-I develop some tools to speed up the process for debugging malfunctions on audio.
+I developed some tools to speed up the process for debugging malfunctions on audio.
 A simple table shows the audio hardware information and configuration.
 A device selector let me easily switch the audio sources from different platforms/computers.